-2. Click the horizontal page ruler and drag a guide onto the canvas.
-When the cursor feedback shows the guide at the 1/8" (0.125") mark, release the mouse button.
+7. Click the horizontal page ruler at the top of the page and drag down to create a guide positioned at the 1/4" (0.25") mark.

 If you watch the vertical ruler, you can see a marker indicating the position of the cursor.
-Cursor feedback shows the exact location of the guide that will be placed if you release the mouse button.
+In addition to the live cursor feedback, the Info panel also shows the precise numeric position of the guide you are dragging.